Skip to main content

 How You Build a Guide

-Guides are built using the Overview Editor.
+Guides are built using the Guide editor.
 When you open a Guide, you'll see a page where you can drag and drop embeddable components — pre-built blocks that pull live data from the client's plan.

-• Goal summaries — retirement, education, and liquidity results
+• Goal summaries — retirement, education, liquidity, and debt payoff results

 • Account and investment tables — holdings, asset allocation, expense ratios